 What is the difference between deprecated and sunset?

-Deprecation means a testnet will no longer be supported by the community, whereas sunset means the testnet no longer exists (i.e. there are no longer nodes running the network).
-Ropsten and Kovan are not sunset yet, but they are deprecated, which means no more upgrades or bug fixes will be deployed to maintain the node client software.
+Deprecation means a testnet will no longer be supported by the community, whereas sunset means the testnet no longer exists (i.e., nodes are no longer running the network).
+Ropsten and Kovan have been sunsetted and deprecated, which means they no longer exist, and no more upgrades or bug fixes will be deployed to maintain the node client software.

 What testnets should I use instead of Ropsten?

-Although the Rinkeby testnet won't be deprecated until later in 2022, it is recommended that web3 development teams using Rinkeby start planning, testing, and re-deploying their contracts to the Goerli testnet as well.
+Since the Rinkeby testnet was deprecated in late 2022, it is recommended that web3 development teams using Rinkeby redeploy their contracts to the Goerli testnet as well.